 For further information on the details of the defences, please refer to the “Defences to Criminal Charges” section of our website.

 The Criminal Lawyers at Navado Lawyers & Solicitors are highly trained and qualified to advise and represent clients in drug matters.
 Our drug lawyers attend all Courts in Sydney and have obtained exceptional outcomes for their clients.
-If you are being charged with a drug offence, speak to one of our competent Criminal Lawyers today – the first consultation is free.
-You can meet with us in our Sydney Office.
+If you are being charged with a drug offence, speak to one of our competent Criminal Lawyers today.
+You can contact us on (02) 9233 4048 or send an email to email@example.com to book an appointment.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.